1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Also remember that the headlines are not about you, says Ward.
 Retirees, especially, are likely to have a healthy mix of bonds and cash in their accounts to temper stock market declines.
 The market is not a monolith, and some of your stock holdings may buck the downtrend.

 This is no time to speculate.
 Look for companies with dependable earnings, impeccable balance sheets and healthy dividends, or funds that invest in such companies.
-Vanguard Dividend Growth (symbol VDIGX) -- a member of the Kiplinger 25, the list of our favorite no-load mutual funds -- delivers steady returns with below-average volatility by focusing on companies with low debt, high profitability and a consistent history of raising dividends.
+T. Rowe Price Dividend Growth (symbol PRDGX) — a member of the Kiplinger 25, the list of our favorite no-load mutual funds — delivers steady returns with below-average volatility by focusing on sturdy companies that dominate their businesses and pay out reliable and rising dividends.
 PowerShares S&P 500 Low Volatility Portfolio (SPLV) is a good choice for exchange-traded fund investors.
-Opportunistic investors can use market volatility to think about buying high-quality stocks, such as industry leaders Alphabet and Nike, on the cheap (see Play Defense With Fortress Stocks).

 Instead of dumping stocks, use Social Security and any annuities, plus the portion of your portfolio that comprises cash and short-term CDs, to meet your expenses.
 Some advisers recommend creating three "buckets" of investments: one with cash and short-term CDs, the second with short- and intermediate-term bonds, and the third with stock and bond funds.
 Relying on the first bucket will leave the stocks-and-bonds bucket of your portfolio intact.
 If you've planned for the inevitable downturns (you did, right?), you should have enough in cash and cash-like investments to cover two to three years of living expenses.
 Eventually, you can use the second two buckets to replenish the first.